A brief Q&A with Housemaster Mark Hanslip:

 I have a wonderful wife Rosalind, a Year 4 class teacher at Chandlings Manor, two remarkable children, Charlotte and Lucy, and two cats you may or may not see should you visit Field House.

-A word from the Head of House, Fergus Flory
+A word from the former Head of House, Fergus Flory

 - What’s your favourite activity as a House?